 When to see a doctor

-When a mosquito bites a person infected with the Zika virus, the virus enters the mosquito.
-When the infected mosquito then bites another person, the virus enters that person's bloodstream.
+When a mosquito bites a person who is already infected with the Zika virus, the virus infects the mosquito.
+Then, when the infected mosquito bites another person, the virus enters that person's bloodstream and causes an infection.

-The virus can also spread to the fetus during pregnancy.
+During pregnancy, the Zika virus can also spread from a mother to the fetus.

-Factors that put you at greater risk of developing the Zika virus include:
+Factors that put you at greater risk of catching the Zika virus include:

 Living or traveling in countries where there have been outbreaks.
-Being in tropical and subtropical areas increases your risk of exposure to the virus that causes the Zika virus.
-Especially high-risk areas include several islands of the Pacific region, a number of countries in Central, South and North America, and islands near West Africa.
-Because the mosquito that carries the Zika virus is found worldwide, it's likely that outbreaks will continue to spread to new regions.
+Being in tropical and subtropical areas increases your risk of exposure to the Zika virus.
+Especially high-risk areas include several of the Pacific Islands, a number of countries in Central, South and North America, and islands near West Africa.
+Because the mosquitoes that carry the Zika virus are found worldwide, it's likely that outbreaks will continue to spread to new regions.

-The mosquitoes that carry the Zika virus are found in some parts of the United States.
-Most cases of the Zika virus infection in the U.S. have been reported in travelers returning to the U.S. But local transmission has been reported in certain areas of the U.S. and in Puerto Rico.
+Most cases of Zika virus infection in the U.S. have been reported in travelers returning to the U.S. from other areas.
+But the mosquitoes that carry the Zika virus do live in some parts of the United States and its territories.
+Local transmission has been reported in Florida, Texas, the U.S. Virgin Islands and Puerto Rico.

 - Brain damage and reduced brain tissue